tensorflow/tensorboard/tensorboard/plugins/interactive_inference/README.md

     creation of small multiples of 1D and 2D histograms and scatter plots.
   * For a selected example, detailed inference results (e.x. predicted classes and their confidence scores) are shown in the side panel.
+  * If the model returns attribution values in addition to predictions, they are displayed for each selected example, and the attribution values can be used to control custom layouts and as dimensions to slice the dataset on for performance analysis.

 * Explore counterfactual examples
   * For classification models, for any selected example, with one click you can